-Throughout the years, it has become clear that the most successful FUP partnerships require cross-training, single points of contact (liaisons) within each partner agency, and ongoing communication.
+The most successful FUP partnerships require cross-training, single points of contact (liaisons) within each partner agency, and ongoing communication.
 HUD requires that FUP sites have regular communication, liaisons, and other elements to support their partnership and provide case management and other supportive services to FUP households.
 FUP sites must include ongoing, intensive case management provided by the local child welfare agency or through a contract funded by the child welfare system.
-HUD underscores the importance of child welfare partners taking part in landlord recruitment, housing training for frontline staff, and emphasizes regular communication with the PHA point of contact.
+HUD underscores the importance of child welfare partners taking part in landlord recruitment, housing training for frontline staff, and regular communication with the PHA point of contact.
 Finally, HUD encourages PHAs to enroll FUP households in the FSS program because this adds an extra layer of supportive services and helps ensure that FUP households will successfully maintain permanent housing and reduce the amount of subsidy paid by the government over time.

-HUD offers the tools and training necessary to implement and operate a FUP partnership on their website free of charge.
-The FUP tools offered on the HUD website is an excellent formula for all community partnerships designed to share resources and information in an effort to prevent and end family and youth homelessness.
-PHAs administering FUP nationwide demonstrate an extraordinary commitment to at-risk populations and the ability to match existing services to Section 8 vouchers in order to successfully serve hard-tohouse families and youth leaving foster care.
+HUD offers the tools and training necessary to implement and operate a FUP partnership on its website free of charge.
+The FUP tools offered on the HUD website are designed to share resources and information in an effort to prevent and end family and youth homelessness.
+PHAs administering FUP nationwide demonstrate an extraordinary commitment to at-risk populations and the ability to match existing services to Section 8 vouchers in order to successfully serve hard-to-house families and youth leaving foster care.